 I can't begin to provide you a true mental picture of this place in the early 20th century: walk the streets in Jaipur or Agra, and you'd get the idea.
 Now, the Muslims of Kampung Kaka, Kampung Kolam and the adjacent Kampung Aceh and Pitt Street are probably aware of what's transpiring within their midst.
 Dr Sun and his people don't look like the typical Chinaman.
 They wear Western attire, and certainly no pigtails (towchang) for them - these they have snipped off as a symbolic separation from imperialism.
 To the Muslims, Dr Sun Yat Sen and his followers are the "Orang Cina Potong Towchang" (Chinamen without pigtails).

 At the Tung Meng Hooi's Penang Conference that took place at 120 Armenian Street on 13 November 1910, the Canton Uprising was planned.
+During that time, the premises served as the Penang Philomatic Union, a reading club that served as a front for the revolutionary activities.
 It is the second of two important Tung Meng Hooi conferences held in Penang, the first was at Dr Sun's Dato Keramat Road office.
 Although the Canton Uprising was unsuccessful, it marked the turning point in Dr Sun's nationalist revolution, which culminated with the establishment of the first republic in Asia.

 In that year (1910), Dr Sun Yat Sen lived in Penang for about six months together with his family, including his second wife Chen Cui Fen - not at 120 Armenian Street, but at his office in Dato Kramat Road which has since been demolished.
 The house in 120 Armenian Street was used as his base, and his followers did live there.